TF2-Engine/TF2/TransForm_Kit/Quantization/README.md

 1. Python version shuold be 3+.

-2. Install pytorch follows the instructions on the official website.
+2. Follow the instructions on the official website to install pytorch.

 3. Clone this repository.